20 Alcohol-Infused Healthy Bites

 Prosecco Ice Cube Fruit Water

-There's nothing better than gulping back an ice cold glass of water on a hot day.
+There’s nothing better than gulping back an ice cold glass of water on a hot day.
 Well, there may be an exception; how about an ice cold fruit water with prosecco ice cubes?
-Simply freeze prosecco in an ice cube tray overnight and slice oranges, kiwis, limes and strawberries.
+Simply freeze prosecco in an ice cube tray overnight and slice oranges, kiwis, limes, and strawberries.
 Add it all to a pitcher of water.
 Drinking water will not only keep you hydrated, it helps boost your metabolism to aid weight loss efforts.
 Next time you think about reaching for a mixed drink with sugary additives, skip it and go for a glass of this thirst-quenching drink.
-Try out one of these 50 Best Detox Waters for Fat Burning!
+Try out one of these detox waters for weight loss!

 Tequila Lime Shrimp